Gas-turbine engine: Jet engines

-Typical axial-flow gas turbine turbojet, the J85, sectioned for display.
+Typical axial-flow gas-turbine turbojet, the J85, sectioned for display.
 Flow is left to right, multistage compressor on left, combustion chambers center, two-stage turbine on right.

 Airbreathing jet engines are gas turbines optimized to produce thrust from the exhaust gases, or from ducted fans connected to the gas turbines.
 Jet engines that produce thrust from the direct impulse of exhaust gases are often called turbojets.
-While still in service with many militaries and civilian operators, turbojets have mostly been phased out in favor of the turbofan engine due to the turbojet's low fuel efficiency, and high noise.
+While still in service with many militaries and civilian operators, turbojets have mostly been phased out in favor of the turbofan engine due to the turbojet's low fuel efficiency and high noise.
 Those that generate thrust with the addition of a ducted fan are called turbofans or (rarely) fan-jets.
 These engines produce nearly 80% of their thrust by the ducted fan, which can be seen from the front of the engine.
 They come in two types, low-bypass turbofan and high bypass, the difference being the amount of air moved by the fan, called "bypass air".
 These engines offer the benefit of more thrust without extra fuel consumption.

-Gas turbines are also used in many liquid-fuel rockets, where gas turbines are used to power a turbopump to permit the use of lightweight, low-pressure tanks, reducing the empty weight of the rocket.

 Turboprop engines

 A turboprop engine is a turbine engine that drives an aircraft propeller using a reduction gear to translate high turbine section operating speed (often in the 10s of thousands) into low thousands necessary for efficient propeller operation.
-The benefit of using the turboprop engine is to take advantage of the turbine engines high power-to-weight ratio to drive a propeller, thus allowing a more powerful, but also smaller engine to be used.
-Turboprop engines are used on a wide range of business aircraft such as the Pilatus PC-12, commuter aircraft such as the Beechcraft 1900, and small cargo aircraft such as the Cessna 208 Caravan or De Havilland Canada Dash 8, and large aircraft (typically military) such as the Airbus A400M transport, Lockheed AC-130 and the 60-year-old Tupolev Tu-95 strategic bomber.
+The benefit of using the turboprop engine is to take advantage of the turbine engine's high power-to-weight ratio to drive a propeller, thus allowing a more powerful, but also smaller engine to be used.
+Turboprop engines are used on a wide range of business aircraft such as the Pilatus PC-12, commuter aircraft such as the Beechcraft 1900, and small cargo aircraft such as the Cessna 208 Caravan or De Havilland Canada Dash 8, and large aircraft (typically military) such as the Airbus A400M transport, Lockheed AC-130 and Tupolev Tu-95 strategic bomber.
 While military turboprop engines can vary, in the civilian market there are two primary engines to be found: the Pratt & Whitney Canada PT6, a free-turbine turboshaft engine, and the Honeywell TPE331, a fixed turbine engine (formerly designated as the Garrett AiResearch 331).